attiimaster/ForRedditToGo/README.md

 ##### Features to be implemented for MVP:
  - fetch more content when user reaches bottom of current feed
- - decide on how to do comments and answers to comments
+ - decide on how to do comments and answers to comments (eg. RecursiveCommentBox)
  - synth: work out the details
  - basic frontpage